davidolorundare/tempus_de_challenge/README.md

 	`task_log_reader = file.task` to `task_log_reader = task`
 - The Airflow Community contributed [`airflow.contrib.sensor.file_sensor`](https://airflow.apache.org/_modules/airflow/contrib/sensors/file_sensor.html) and [`airflow.contrib.hooks.fs_hook`](https://airflow.apache.org/_modules/airflow/contrib/hooks/fs_hook.html#FSHook) classes were found to be *very* buggy, especially when trying to configure and test them in a DAG task pipeline.

 - There are known issues with using the [Moto Server](http://docs.getmoto.org/en/latest/docs/getting_started.html#stand-alone-server-mode) in stand-alone server mode when testing a locally created url endpoint.
 See [here](https://github.com/spulec/moto/issues/1026) for more details.
+- Moto breaks the CI builds (e.g. Travis-CI, Circle-CI) when those CI's make pull requests to build this project within their environment.
+This is due a Moto dependency on a google-compute-engine module that is non-existent in the environment and fails to download.
+More details on this issue with Travis-CI are [here](https://github.com/travis-ci/travis-ci/issues/7940) and its [fix](https://github.com/travis-ci/travis-ci/issues/7940#issuecomment-310759657).

 ---